Who is the largest shareholder of OpenAI?

 Q: What is OpenAI?

-A: OpenAI is an artificial intelligence research laboratory that focuses on developing safe and beneficial artificial general intelligence (AGI) for the benefit of humanity.
-It was founded in 2015.
+A: OpenAI is an artificial intelligence research laboratory that aims to ensure the benefits of artificial general intelligence are distributed widely and used for the betterment of humanity.

 Q: What is artificial general intelligence (AGI)?

-A: Artificial general intelligence refers to highly autonomous systems that outperform humans at most economically valuable work.
-AGI possesses the ability to understand, learn, and apply knowledge across a wide range of tasks, similar to human intelligence.
+A: AGI refers to highly autonomous systems that can outperform humans at most economically valuable work.